Felly Bull

 • Once the chicken breasts are golden and caramelised on both sides, remove them to a plate.
 The chicken does not need to be fully cooked through at this stage.

-• Add a bit more oil to the pan as needed, then add the shallots (or onions) and garlic.
-Cook on a medium heat for 3 to 4 minutes until they have softened.
+• Add the shallots (or onions) and garlic to the pan and cook on a medium heat for 3 to 4 minutes, stirring frequently, until they have softened.

 • Pour the white wine into the pan and let it simmer for 2 to 3 minutes until it has reduced slightly.
 Use a wooden spoon to stir the mixture and to lift any caramelised bits from the pan.

-• Pour in the chicken stock and cream, together with the fresh tarragon.
-Let the sauce simmer gently for 4 to 5 minutes.
+• Remove the pan from the heat and pour in the chicken stock and cream, together with the fresh tarragon.
+Stir to combine, then return to the heat and let the sauce simmer gently for 4 to 5 minutes, stirring occasionally.

 • Taste to check the seasoning and add more salt and pepper, as needed.

-• Slowly pour in the cornflour slurry, stirring the sauce as you do.
+• Increase the heat to a fast simmer, then slowly pour in the cornflour slurry, stirring the sauce as you do.
 You may not need all of the cornflour and water mixture – use as much as you need until the sauce has thickened slightly.

-• Return the chicken to the pan, turn the heat down to medium low, and cover with a lid.
-Cook gently for 5 to 10 minutes, or until the chicken pieces have cooked through (I use a Thermapen to check they’re cooked to 74C).
+• Return the chicken to the pan, turn the heat down to low, and cover with a lid.
+Cook gently for 10 to 15 minutes, or until the chicken breasts have cooked through (I use a meat thermometer to check they’re cooked to 74C).

 • Garnish with parsley or more tarragon before serving.
 It’s delicious with roast potatoes or mashed potatoes, plus your favourite veg.
 It’s also delicious with pasta (see Notes).